 - Mixed use, with residential, commercial, with civic or open space

 - Generally no more than half a mile in diameter

 - Sufficient utilities, telecommunications, and transportation Infrastructure to support residential development, the demands of 21st century businesses, and easy movement by car, walking, and bicycle within the center;

 - Ability to travel by different modes of transportation, either within the community or back and forth to neighboring communities.

-The Community of Opportunity locations will be the beneficiaries of investments in infrastructure so they can absorb growth and meet the needs of 21st century businesses and their workers.
+The Center of Opportunity locations will be the beneficiaries of investments in infrastructure so they can absorb growth and meet the needs of 21st century businesses and their workers.
 This will create significant tax income for their host communities.
 And by positioning themselves to absorb significant shares of most kinds of growth over the next 25 years, they will help protect the surrounding rural landscape and character from over-development.

 Q. Can my company, organization or a community be a member of Sustain Southern Maine?

 A. Yes, please let us know if you are interested and we will be in touch.